supachai-j/kubernetes-playgrounds/k8s-docs/howto-upgrade-k8s-15to18-with-kubeadm.md

-# How To Upgrade k8s 15 to 18 on CentOS7
+# How To Upgrade Kubernetes 1.15.x to 1.18.x on CentOS7

 This page explains how to upgrade a Kubernetes cluster created with kubeadm from version 1.15.x to version 1.16.x, and from version 1.16.x to 1.18.y

-### The upgrade workflow at high level is the following:
+### The Upgrade Workflow at high level is the following:

 - Upgrade the primary control plane node.
 - Upgrade additional control plane nodes.
 - Upgrade worker nodes.

+### Mock POC Kubenetes Setup Labs
+- Master Node x 1 node.cxf
+- Worker Node x 1 node.
+- OS CentOS 7 64bits (Kernel: 3.10.0-1127.el7.x86_64)
+- Kubenetes v1.15.12
+- Docker version => 18.09.7
+- CNI flannel plugin v0.8.6 (flannel:v0.11.0-amd64)

 ### The Setup